diyessi/explications/content/articles/srt1.md

 ```
   SQRT TZE 2,4               X ZERO NORMAL RETURN                      MISRT1009
 ```
-The `TZE` instruction, *test zero*, transfers control to its effective address if `AC[Q-35] = 0`.
+The `TZE` operation, *test zero*, transfers control to its effective address if `AC[Q-35] = 0`.
 This address is two words past the call point and is the address for a normal return.
 Since `AC` has not been changed, the result is 0.

 ## Error for negative argument

 ```
        TMI 1,4               X NEGATIVE ALARM RETURN                   MISRT1010
 ```
-The `TMI` instruction, *test minus*, transfers control to its effective address if `AC[S] = 1`.
+The `TMI` operation, *test minus*, transfers control to its effective address if `AC[S] = 1`.
 This address is the alarm address, one word after the call point.
 Since `AC` has not been changed, exception handling can take action based on the value of the argument.

 At this point we know \(x>0\) and \(y > 0\).